bjnord/coding_practice/advent-2018/day-15/README.md

 Outcome: 33 * 948 = **31284**
 ```

-In the third example above, the Elves need 15 attack power:
+In the third summarized example above, the Elves need 15 attack power:

 ```
 #######       #######